 If you are thinking about changing course, you will need to do so by a certain date and should first speak to your department or school, and personal tutor.
 They will be able to provide advice about the things you should consider before changing your course.
-If you are thinking of undertaking a placement year, you should check the requirements for these programmes by contacting the Industry and Placements Team.
+If you are thinking of undertaking a placement year or year abroad, you should check the requirements for these programmes by contacting the Industry and Placements Team or Essex Abroad Team.
+Student visa holders may not be able to change their course without first obtaining a new visa, from overseas, if eligible.
+You can find information on the potential visa implications of a change in course on our Immigration webpages.
+If you have any further questions, you should contact the International Services Team